Keys to Buying a Home

-Selecting an Agent: You’ve decided the time is right to buy a home in Stapleton.
+Selecting an Agent: You’ve decided the time is right to buy a home in Central Park.
 Great, that’s an exciting first step…but now what?
 It can be a little intimidating and nerve-wracking to try to figure out where to start the process, and you probably have a lot of questions.

 To help you pick the right agent, we’ve put together the following list of questions we would ask if we were in your shoes as a home buyer interviewing potential real estate brokers.